radin6262/MCL/README.md

 ---

-**Note**: This launcher is for educational purposes.
-Always respect Mojang's EULA and use official authentication methods when possible.
+**Note**: This launcher is not connected/owned in anyway by microsoft/mojang